pgaijin66/error-handling-go/README.md

+## Know when to use panic and when not to.

 `defer` runs in rever order, i.e the defer statement defined last will be executed first

-### When to use panic

-For serious issue in a major part of the code is buggy and like on startup of when it needs to connect to important service to work, then its okay to panic
+when to use panic : For serious issue in a major part of the code is buggy and like on startup of when it needs to connect to important service to work, then its okay to panic

+## Using recover if you want to recover from failure
-### When not to panic

-When working with third party code which you do not have control over and issues with this do not want to crash the entire application.
+When not to `recover`: When working with third party code which you do not have control over and issues with this do not want to crash the entire application.

-### Using recover

 `recover` : recover listens to panics and regains cotrol of execution, keeping application up and letting the flow continue.